Africa's Young Entrepreneurs: Economic Development Team

 In 2015, A.Y.E launched an Economic Development Team as part of the effort to improve the economy of African countries.
 The team works with federal as well as state governments in Africa to improve the growth of the continent.
 The group also works to facilitate investment opportunity for global entrepreneurs and investors.

-Africa's Young Entrepreneurs is the largest network of entrepreneurs in the world.
+Africa's Young Entrepreneurs is the largest network of entrepreneurs in the world per The Guardian (Nigeria).